Favourited 529 times

-We are a French/German couple with three young children (3, 6, and 8 years) communicating in four different languages on a daily basis.
-We are based in French Alsace close to the Swiss and German borders (close to Basel, Freiburg, Zurich) We are living in the gorgeous city of Mulhouse very close to the center but in a big green park which makes you feel like living in the countryside but nonetheless 10 minutes by foot from the central train station.
+We are a French/German couple with four young children (4 months, 4, 7, and 9 years) communicating in four different languages on a daily basis.
+We are based in French Alsace close to the Swiss and German borders (close to Basel, Freiburg, Zurich) We are living in the city of Mulhouse very close to the center but in a big green private park which makes you feel like living in the countryside but nonetheless 10 minutes by foot from the central TGV station.

 We own a 19th-century mansion that still needs some serious renovation works.
-We want to clean out the basement, remove wallpapers, paint the walls and door frames, etc. We are ideally looking for someone who has some experience with renovating, especially painting work.
+We want to clean out the basement, paint the walls, windows, doors, and park benches etc. We are ideally looking for someone who has some experience with renovating, especially painting work.
 Ideally, we are looking for a couple.

 We are sure you will love the area, the people and our house.
-We offer you a bright and spacious bedroom on a separate floor with your own bathroom.
+We offer you a bright and spacious bedroom on a separate floor with your own personal bathroom and a lot of privacy.
 We will provide all meals (homemade French, German and Italian cooking).

 You can communicate with us in four different languages, learn about Greek and Roman history from Sabine or learn how to write a scenario for a novel from Stéphane, experience authentic French life-style, learn how 19th-century industrials used to live and how to renovate a historic house.

-We would like you to help us with renovating our house (especially painting jobs) for about 5 hours a day - weekends are free, of course.
+We would like you to help us with renovating our house (especially painting tasks) for about 5 hours a day - weekends are free, of course.

 An independent spacious bright bedroom with a queen-sized bed and independent bathroom.